Twilight-Studios/custom-facepunch-transport/README.md

+# Custom Facepunch Transport

+Due to the discrepancy between Facepunch version and the one provided by the Unity Transport, this fork makes sure all relevant updated are manually copied over.
+What comes below is the original repository provided by Unity and the community.

+## Original ReadMe

 The Multiplayer Community Contributions repository contains extensions provided by the community for Unity Multiplayer Networking products.

 ### How to use